underhillanna/PhotosynQ-Documentation/help/_data_Series_Data_subsets.md

 ### Series (Data subsets)

-Series are subsets of your complete project dataset.
-You can generate them by **filtering** your dataset based on your **project questions**.
+Series are subsets of your complete Project dataset.
+You can generate them by **filtering** your dataset based on your **Project Questions**.

 ***Tip:*** You start out with the **Whole Dataset** selected.
-When you have filtered your dataset, it will be restored, the next time you load your project data.
+When you have filtered your dataset, it will be restored, the next time you load your Project data.

 #### Add a Series

 1. Select **+ Add** to show the filter dialog.
 2. Adjust your filters and select the **+ Add** button below the available filter options to create a series.
-3. For details on how to filter your project data, see filters.
+3. For details on how to filter your Project data, see filters.

 #### Remove a Series